tinjet11/BrickBreaker-Java-Coursework/README.md

 - all methods and fields is related to initialization of game component
 - all methods and fields moved from `Main.java`

+### Ball.java
+- Make this class follows the Singleton pattern, ensuring that only one instance of InitGameComponent exists.
+- encapsulate all the variable into private
+- provide getter and setter method

+### Paddle.java
+- Make this class follows the Singleton pattern, ensuring that only one instance of InitGameComponent exists.
+- put the function of moving paddle in this class
+- encapsulate all the variable into private
+- provide getter and setter method

 ### GameStateManager.java DONE
 - Make this class follows the Singleton pattern, ensuring that only one instance of GameStateManager exists.
 - encapsulate all the variable into private